-Welsh international John Harvey (pictured) shares with us his top five winter baits for landing some big 'uns on commercial fisheries.
+Welsh international John Harvey (pictured) shares with us his top five cold weather baits for landing some big 'uns on commercial fisheries.

 Bread is a fantastic bait when the water temperature plummets, and starts to clear.
 It is a very light bait and its white colour means it is easily picked out in clear water.